-Get paid to train in one of three in-demand fields — construction, healthcare, and media/information technology — while earning your High School Diploma or GED.
+Get paid to train in one of four in-demand fields — construction, healthcare, media/information technology, and manufacturing — while earning your High School Diploma or GED.
 You will gain hands-on job experience while serving the community.

-Students may attain their high school diploma through our partnership with The Goodwill Excel Center, or complete their GED with the help of YouthBuild Austin teachers.
-Students study English, Math, Science, and Social Studies while pursuing a technology, construction, or a health track to develop career skills.
+Participants may attain their high school diploma through our partnership with The Goodwill Excel Center, or complete their GED with the help of YouthBuild Austin instructors.
+Participants study English, Math, Science, and Social Studies while pursuing a technology, construction, health, or a manufacturing track to develop career skills.

-While obtaining a high school diploma or GED, participants prepare for careers through a combination of classroom instruction and service projects.
-Our job skills training focuses on careers that are in-demand in the Austin area: Construction, Computer Technology & Digital Media, and Healthcare.
+While obtaining a high school diploma or GED, participants receive industry-recognized credentials and earn a paycheck.
+Service projects and classroom instruction prepare participants for in-demand careers in the Austin area: Construction, Computer Technology & Digital Media, Healthcare, and Manufacturing.

 Health Corps combines classroom training with hands-on skills and certiﬁcations as Community Health Workers.
 Participants gain practical experience doing screenings at community health fairs, organizing blood donation events, or volunteering with local care providers.
 The program provides participants with marketable skills to enter the growing healthcare industry and prepares them to succeed as they continue their training in the medical field.
 Participants who graduate with a high school diploma or GED, will be provided financial assistance to attend Certified Nursing Assistant classes at Austin Community College.

 Casa Verde Builders | Construction Careers

 Casa Verde Builders learn construction and green building techniques while earning NCCER and OSHA certiﬁcation.
 Participants engage in community service projects, such as repairing houses for low-income families or building micro-homes for people who are experiencing homelessness.
 Our pre-apprenticeship program prepares young people for careers as electricians, plumbers, or welders.